 Get access to everything we publish when you sign up for Outside+.

 Waffles are so versatile – you can enjoy them with a little butter and maple syrup, use them as a base for a decadent ice cream sundae or have them as an accompaniment to fried chicken.
 Though we love waffles just as they are, we decided to kick them up a notch.
-While your typical plain waffle is a brunch fave, our upgraded version is going to add even more flavor and fun to your morning meal.
+While your typical plain waffle is a brunch fave, our upgraded Bacon-Cheddar Waffles are going to add even more flavor and fun to your morning meal.

 You can easily upgrade your waffles by stirring minced bacon, shredded cheddar and sliced scallions into the batter before cooking.
 The result: Tons of flavor cooked right in.
 You can still enjoy them with butter and syrup or alongside chicken.
 And you also can use them as the base of an open-faced sandwich, or even just grab one on its own as an on-the-go breakfast.

 The best part: These waffles are made with cassava flour, so they’re gluten free, grain free and nut free, perfect for anyone with dietary restrictions.
 Cassava flour is made from the cassava root (also known as yucca), a tuber that is dried and ground to produce the flour.
 Because cassava has a mild, neutral flavor, like all-purpose flour, waffles made with it are just as delicious as the classic kind you grew up on.

 When cooking or baking with cassava flour, we recommend weighing it, rather than using a scoop-and-sweep method to measure.
 Cassava is lighter than all purpose flour, and more absorbent.
 Precision is important so you don’t end up with too much cassava flour, which can leave you with heavy, gummy baked goods.